pathdata/UNMaSk/README.md

 <p align="center">

    <img src="environment/Fig2_a.png" width="350" height="200"/>
    <figcaption> Schematic of IM-Net architecture for DCIS segmentation.
+(Note: High Resolution image can be visualised by clicking on this image)
       </figcaption>
  </p>